-As noted by Parmentier, these goals are consistent within US truth commissions, which are one of the most prominent transitional justice mechanisms in the US today, as over 30-40 local commissions have arisen over the past two years.
-16 In this way, we can see the importance of truthtelling in the US.
-Rarely are victims of race riots, lynching, segregation and slavery given space to share their history of these events, and for many, their accounts can no longer be told.
+As noted by Parmentier (2016), the goals are consistent within US truth commissions, which are one of the most prominent transitional justice mechanisms in the US today, as over 30-40 Local commissions have arisen over the past two years (New York University, 2020; ICTJ, 2021).
+In this way, we can see the importance of truth-telling in the US.
+Rarely are victims of race riots, lynching, segregation, and slavery given space to share their history of these events, and for many, their accounts can no longer be told.
 Instead, as a long-standing democracy, the US has been able to frame itself and its history as it wishes without handling questions of its past.
-As Bakiner notes, 'some people did not know about the basic facts of human rights violations, either because facts were concealed or because they chose to ignore them.
-Even when the facts were known, radical disagreement over their meaning threatened mutual understanding'.
-17 Consequently, in order to reframe the historical narrative of injustice closer to the truth, memory then plays an essential role in transitional justice.
-This is perhaps no more evident than in producing a final report that functions as a foundational text and a new official history to the history the truth commission has investigated.
-18 The final report is an essential element of truth commissions, and although the US deviates from Hayner's definition, truth commissions in the US do not deviate from the production of a final report.
+As Bakiner (2010) notes, "some people did not know about the basic facts of human rights violations, either because facts were concealed or because they chose to ignore them.
+Even when the facts were known, radical disagreement over their meaning threatened mutual understanding." (p.
+80).
+Consequently, in order to reframe the historical narrative of injustice closer to the truth, memory then plays an essential role in transitional justice.
+This is perhaps no more evident than in producing a final report that functions as a foundational text and a new official history to the history the truth commission has investigated (Bakiner, 2010, p.62; Hayner, 2011).
+The final report is an essential element of truth commissions, and although the US deviates from Hayner's definition, truth commissions in the US do not deviate from the production of a final report.
 This element of truth commissions is essential for establishing a written narrative and for recommendations on how the community should proceed.

-As more communities and regions in the US move toward the

-&lt;sup>14 Parmentier (n 6) 63.

-Hayner (n 13).

-&lt;sup>16 Trahan (n 3); Travesi (n 3).

-&lt;sup>17 Onur Bakiner, Truth Commissions: Memory, Power, and Legitimacy (University of Pennsylvania Press 2010).

-&lt;sup>18 ibid; Hayner (n 13).

-establishment of truth commissions to deal with past human rights violations, there is also a rejection of old societal consensus and a move to a new consensus wherein the victims.
-In this case, African Americans are centred in the narrative.
-As such:

-truth commissions have emerged in political contexts where societies' conventional mechanisms for investigating serious crimes and writing unbiased accounts of the past (the judiciary and the media, chief among them) had ceased to function.
-They face the twofold task of discovering forensic facts and forging societal consensus over the meaning of the past.

-These conventional methods in the US (the criminal justice system and mass media) have long been unresponsive and hostile toward abuses committed against African Americans.
+As more communities and regions in the United States move toward the establishment of truth commissions to deal with past human rights violations, there is also a rejection of old societal consensus and a move to a new consensus wherein the victims.
+In this case, African Americans are centered in the narrative.
+As such, "truth commissions have emerged in political contexts where societies' conventional mechanisms for investigating serious crimes and writing unbiased accounts of the past (the judiciary and the media, chief among them) had ceased to function.
+They face the twofold task of discovering forensic facts and forging societal consensus over the meaning of the past."
+(Bakiner, 2010, p.
+63).
+These conventional methods in the US (the criminal justice system and mass media) have long been unresponsive and hostile toward abuses committed against African Americans (Watson, 2019).
 This unresponsiveness has now led to communities looking for new ways to have their voices heard and new modes of justice.